-Get down to work
+Get Down to Work

-Most lounges provide their own computers with good Internet speed, and they also provide Wi-Fi and desks with power sources where you can use your own laptop or notebook.
+Most lounges provide their own computers with good Internet speed, and they also provide WiFi and desks with power sources where you can use your own laptop or notebook.

-Food and booze
+Food and Booze

 If you’ve never been inside an Airport Lounge before then below video, courtesy of Manchester Airport, will give you a virtual tour of one of their Manchester Airport Lounges so that you can gain a sense of exactly what an Airport Lounge has to offer.